DoSomething/communal-docs/Sixpack/readme.md

 You _may_ have to use `sudo` to run the above commands.

 #### Step 4: Set Local Host
-To easily access Sixpack and the Sixpakc web interface in the browser add the following line to your `/etc/hosts` file:
+To easily access Sixpack and the Sixpack web interface in the browser add the following line to your `/etc/hosts` file:

 ```
 192.168.10.10 sixpack.dev